ManshizMorshedRohan1711/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-A game to run with codes and may match your childhood vibes
+A game to run by codes and may match your childhood vibes